NaaVRE/website/docs/readiness_levels/vol2bird/index.md

 ToDo

 #### Documentation
-A user guide and tutorial is available in [the virtual lab](https://naavre.lifewatch.dev/vreapp/vlabs/vol2bird).
+See [the documentation page](documentation).
+Additionally, a user guide and tutorial is available in [the virtual lab](https://naavre.lifewatch.dev/vreapp/vlabs/vol2bird).

 #### Point of contact
 Berend-Christiaan Wijers